Artspire/book-review-website/README.md

-# Book review website
+# Papyrus

-I have made a book review website called Papyrus.
+Papyrus is book review website that has been built with Flask and makes use of the Goodreads API.

+For a video walkthrough, see: https://youtu.be/0QKl6wOAHCU

 ## Layout